 - Demonstrates good judgment on when to defer questions, complaints, and issues to supervisor

-- This position has been filled.
-If you have questions please contact Bill O'Connor at email@example.com.
+- We are currently not hiring for this position.
+If you have questions please contact Bill O'Connor at firstname.lastname@example.org.

 - Approximately 10-15 hours per week; work hours take place between 8-4:30 p.m.
 Monday-Friday (may require some irregular hours)